What is Carpal Tunnel Syndrome?

 - Surgical treatment

 When symptoms are severe or do not improve, surgery may be needed to make more room for the nerve.
 Pressure on the nerve is decreased by cutting the ligament that forms the roof (top) of the tunnel on the palm side of the hand (see Figure 3).
-Incisions for this surgery may vary, but the goal is the same: to enlarge the tunnel and decrease pressure on the nerve.
+Incisions for this surgery may vary, but the goal is the same: to enlarge the carpel tunnel by the section of the anterior annular ligament of the carpus.

 No surgical intervention guarantees that there will not be secondary complications.
 Any decision to intervene must be made aware of these risks, which the surgeon must have informed you about.